The University of Newcastle is committed to the responsible and ethical conduct of research.

 The University of Newcastle undertakes a range of biomedical and biological research, some of which may involve animals.

-We are firmly committed to the ethical treatment of animals involved in research.
-We also ensure approved studies have merit and are conducted with integrity and scientific rigour.
+We are firmly committed to the ethical treatment of animals in our care.
+We also have an obligation to ensure approved studies have merit and are conducted with integrity and scientific rigour.

 The university’s Animal Research Policy reflects the requirement outlined in the Australian Code for the Care and Use of Animals for Scientific Purposes 8th edition (2013) and other relevant state and federal legislation.